-I’ve been making films since 1999, when I shot my first feature, Slick Lily Vs The Grand Canyon.
+I’ve been making films since 1999, when my friend Boris and I shot our first feature, Slick Lily Vs The Grand Canyon.
 Filmed on a shoestring budget of $2,300 with a cast and crew of amateurs, Slick Lily had a nice run as a festival favorite and was even chosen as an Honorable Mention for “Best Films of 2001” by The Commercial Appeal’s John Beifuss.
-From there, I shot another feature, Six Days in the Life of Mims, which also saw festival play, and then pursued graduate studies at the Savannah College of Art and Design (SCAD).
-At SCAD I directed, produced, and crewed on several short films including my award winning thesis “Push”.
+From there, we co-wrote and directed another feature, Six Days in the Life of Mims, and I then pursued graduate studies at the Savannah College of Art and Design (SCAD).
+At SCAD I directed, produced, and crewed on several short films including my award-winning thesis “Push”.

 After graduating, I moved to Los Angeles where I continued creating work.
 I wrote a feature script with Ziggy Marley entitled Marijuana Man that was later adapted into a graphic novel from Image Comics.
 I wrote and directed two festival shorts, Jehovah’s Badass and Push.
 I got ever so close to making a passion project, Gods and Robots.
 And I continued writing and developing both feature and episodic content.

 I also used the time to enmesh myself in the heart of the film industry.
 I spent five years at Gersh, a top tier talent agency.
 As part of the Film Finance and Distribution division I worked directly with top writers, directors, actors, and producers across all phases of development, production and release.
 In 2012, I left Gersh to help start a new US Distribution Company: Ketchup Entertainment.
 At Ketchup I oversaw the acquisition and release of our initial slate of twenty plus films, as well as helping to structure our output deals across all platforms.
 Working in sales and distribution immersed me in actual business of connecting films with audiences – which has in turn informed my filmmaking and my overall approach to the medium.